ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ### About dependent version

-Popular package managers, whether `npm`, `yarn`, or `pnpm`, offer version-locking solutions that, most of the time, help us avoid version-inconsistencies in packages.However, in **ant-design** projects, many functions depend on the original components in the **react-component** repository.
+Popular package managers, whether npm, yarn, or pnpm, offer version-locking solutions that, most of the time, help us avoid version-inconsistencies in packages.However, in **ant-design** projects, many functions depend on the original components in the **react-component** repository.
 We expect that when we encounter some bugs, after the **react-component** fixes and releases the patch version, Instead of manually upgrading the version in the **ant-design** project, we can install the latest patch installation package only by reinstalling the dependencies.At this point, the version-lock file provided by the package manager is the main obstacle to automatic updates, because once the version-lock file is available, reinstalling the dependency will also install the version specified by the lock file and cannot be upgraded to the patch version.

 Based on the above reasons, we adopt the following methods: